Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

  Find manualy

     crt.sh

+## Google Dorks

+Use Google Dorking Find Subdomain like

+    site:google.com

+ Also suppose if a page is coming may time and you don’t want to see that in results like xyz.google.com, you can use “-” to remove that page

+ Search will be now- site:google -xyz.google.com and the results will include pages from google.com but not xyz.google.com.

 ## Sublist3r
    Sublist3r enumerates subdomains using many search engines such as Google, Yahoo, Bing, Baidu and Ask.
    Sublist3r also enumerates subdomains using Netcraft, Virustotal, ThreatCrowd, DNSdumpster and ReverseDNS.